sts10/csafe/readme.markdown

     <input word list>    Filepath of word list to make compound-safe
 ```

-If you don't provide an output destination with the `-o` flag, csafe will create a file named `wordlist.txt.csafe` that is the compound-safe list of your word list (obviously may be shorter).
+If you don't provide an output destination with the `-o` flag, csafe will write the compound-safe list to a file next to your inputted list with the same filename plus a `.csafe` extension at the end.

 ## An example use-case

-At one time, 1Password used [this list of 18,328 words](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt) to generate passphrases for users.
-The list is not compound safe, though this is NOT a security issue for 1Password, the UI of which prevents users from creating passphrases without punctuation between words.
+At one time, the password manager 1Password used [this list of 18,328 words](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt) to generate passphrases for users.
+The list is not compound safe, though this is NOT a security issue for 1Password, since the app's UI prevents users from creating passphrases without punctuation between words.

 However, since it is a "real world" passphrase list and it's not compound-safe, it makes for a good demonstration for csafe.
 Given [that list](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt), csafe was able to make [a compound-safe version](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt.csafe) by only removing 1,540 words, leaving 16,789 words on the list.
 Note that the safer but more drastic approach of [removing all prefix words leaves you with just 15,190 words](https://github.com/sts10/prefix-safety-checker/blob/master/word_lists/agile_words.txt.no-prefix).